Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Experiments and Results

 \section{Experiments and Results}

 F1-score is used to evaluate all models.
 We present the test results per-client (Cholec80, $D_{1-4}$), macro-averaged across all unlabeled datasets (Overall$_{\text{unlabeled}}$), and macro-averaged across all datasets (Overall$_{\text{all}}$).
-Each of the presented results shows the mean and standard deviation of the model performance over 3 reruns.
+Each of the presented results shows the mean and standard deviation of the model performance over 3 reruns \footnote{Note that FullSup-Each corresponds to several distinct models - one per center - and so, standard deviation is only presented per center.}.